Explorer Hut

 There is an alternative route up Doctors Creek from the Hokitika River confluence, which is longer and rougher going than the Murray Saddle route.
 It takes around an hour to reach Doctors Creek from the Hokitika Gorge using an old bulldozer track on the TL of the River.
 Follow Doctors Creek up to the first TR side-creek upstream of Shadow Stream.
 Follow this up to around the 200m contour line, then exit over a low saddle and continue sidling along the bush faces well above Doctors Creek until the large flat above the first gorge is reached.
 Drop back into the Creek and boulderhop to the gorge just upstream from Surveyors Creek.
 This can be negotiated on the TR.
 Pick up the Murray Saddle route at the next river flat and continue as per this to Explorer.
 Allow a full day for this route.

-An old NZFS track up Fraser Peak from Explorer Hut has was recut and marked by Jane's crew in 2021.
+An old NZFS track up Fraser Peak from Explorer Hut was recut and marked by Jane Morris and friends in 2021.
 The track starts on the NW edge of the helipad and heads up the lower slopes of the Bald Hill Range, crosses a small creek, and climbs steeply onto a flat shelf at around 680m.
-From here it climbs the bush faces onto the eastern ridge of Fraser Peak.
+From here it climbs steeply up the bush faces onto the eastern ridge of Fraser Peak.
 From the 940m mark on the ridge the track continues through scattered scrub and open patches.
-There are great views from Fraser Peak of Mt.
-Bowen, Remarkable Peak and Ragged Peak, and there are three old toppled trig beacons near the summit.
-A rock biv off the side of the track around the 675m contour (NZTM2000 E1431450 N5237218 (BV18 315 372)) and marked with permolat isn't that spacious or comfortable looking and has no handy water supply.
+There are great views from Fraser Peak of Mt Bowen, Remarkable Peak and Ragged Peak, and there are three old, toppled trig beacons near the summit.
+A rock biv off the side of the track around the 675m contour (NZTM2000 E1431450 N5237218 (BV18 315 372)) and marked with permolat isn't great shakes and has no handy water supply.
 Allow 3-4 hours to reach the summit of Fraser Peak, and two hours back down to Explorer Hut.

 There is a track from the Totara Valley up onto Bald Hill, which offers an alternative tops traverse, or circuit to and from Explorer.
-An old miners bench track up to a stamper battery site at around 450m in the Farmers Creek catchment was opened up by Glenn Johnston in 2016.
-On old cullers track that went from here to the tops was recut and marked by Glenn and myself in 2017.
-Access to the start of the track is from the Totara valley road.
-There is a routered sign at a bend in the road between Rocky Gully and Long Creek.
+An old miner's bench track up to a stamper battery site at around 450m in the Farmers Creek catchment was opened up by Glenn Johnston in 2016.
+On old cullers track that went from here to the tops was recut and marked by Glenn and me in 2017.
+Access to the start of the track is from the Totara valley road at a routered sign at a bend in the road between Rocky Gully and Long Creek.
 Ford the Totara to the route entrance opposite the sign and continue through some grassy clearings to an old logging road at (E1425612/ N5241273).
 This is followed for around 800m to the start of the miners' track where the road veers North (E1426083/ N5241057).
 The track goes up the ridge dividing Farmers and Weir Creeks to the battery site.
 The battery is gone but there are some old pipes lying around.
 The cullers route starts from here and heads SE up onto a prominent ridge that leads up to the open tussock and it is easy travel along the crest of the Range to Bald Hill.
-The section between Bald Hill and Fraser Peak was opened up by a Permolat team in March 2022 and the main track down to the Totara trimmed and marked down to 700m on the way out.
-The remainder of the track is is currently being worked with progress down to the 230m contour..
-Allow 7-8 hours for the traverse from the Totara to Explorer.
+The section between Bald Hill and Fraser Peak was opened up by a Permolat team in March 2022 and the main track down to the Totara trimmed and marked shortly after.
+Allow 7-9 hours for the traverse from the Totara to Explorer.

 An old NZFS track onto the Miserable Ridge tops starts directly behind Explorer Hut.
-It was recut for the first time in many decades by volunteers in 2017-18 and given a thorough trim and marking to Point 1122m by Jane's team in July 21.
+It was recut for the first time in many decades by volunteers in 2017-18 and given a thorough trim and marking to Point 1122m by Jane's team in July '21.
 It climbs steeply up the bush faces onto a more defined ridge that connects with a flat area of open tops at the 1100m mark.
 There are a few small tarns on this section which leads to a second steep pitch up onto Miserable Ridge proper.
 The route transects a second band of alpine scrub through which a trail has been roughly cut in most places.
-Miserable Ridge is a total misnomer for this high-altitude tussock bench sprinkled with large tarns and idyllic camping spots.
+Miserable Ridge is a misnomer and has its origin in a failed attempt to graze sheep up there in the 1800s.
+This high-altitude tussock bench sprinkled with large tarns and idyllic camping spots is a place of great beauty and awesome views.

 An old NZFS track that went directly up onto Mikonui Spur from the upper Mikonui River, opposite the start of the track up to Douglas Saddle has not been maintained from the early 1970's, perhaps earlier, and is not followable anymore.
 The best and most reliable way to access Mikonui Spur Biv from Explorer is to head back down the Mikonui to the maintained access track that starts at the Dickson River.